CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to CLC/expand-disk.md

 9. Click **Apply**, and wait for the disk resize job to finish.

 ### Expand Protection group.
-1. Go to SafeHaven console, and click on the DR SRN.
+1. Go to SafeHaven console and click on the DR SRN.
 The claimed storage pool should now be increased.
 If it is still showing old value, click on rescan to update it.
 2. Click on the Protection group with the resized source VM.
 3. Under **General** panel, click on **Expand** in front of **Protection Group Size**.